Meghan Markle & Prince Harry’s Love ‘Put To The Test’ In New Lifetime Movie

 The Duchess of Sussex will become Patron of four organisations that reflect the causes and issues with which she has long been associated including the arts, access to education, support for women and animal welfare.
 Her Majesty The Queen has passed on two patronages to The Duchess of Sussex –The National Theatre and The Association of Commonwealth Universities.
 The Queen has held the roles for 45 and 33 years respectively.
 Her Royal Highness will also take on Patronage of two additional charities as part of her official working portfolio – Smart Works and Mayhew.
 Visit the link in our bio to find out more. ????
 Phil Noble / Reuters

 Markle was announced as patron of several different organizations since taking on the title of the Duchess of Sussex.
-In an Instagram post, the Royal Family revealed that Queen Elizabeth passed on two patronages to The Duchess of Sussex; The National Theatre and The Association of Commonwealth Universities.
+In an Instagram post, the Royal Family revealed that Queen Elizabeth passed on two patronages to The Duchess of Sussex — The National Theatre and The Association of Commonwealth Universities.
 Markle also became a patron of Smart Works and Mayhew.

-Harry & Meghan: Becoming Royal will debut Monday, May 27 at 8 p.m.
-EST on Lifetime.
+Harry & Meghan: Becoming Royal will debut Monday, May 27, at 8 p.m.
+ET on Lifetime.